hgrf/racine/README.md

         }
     }

 Where - again - you have to replace [path] by the path to the application's directory.
 Then create a symbolic link to this file in /etc/nginx/sites-enabled and delete the default entry:

     $ sudo ln -s /etc/nginx/sites-available/msm /etc/nginx/sites-enabled
     $ sudo rm /etc/nginx/sites-enabled/default

+If you want your server to support large file uploads, you have to change /etc/nginx/nginx.conf and add the following line to the http context to increase the size limit (in this example 5 Megabytes):

+    # set client body size to 5M #
+    client_max_body_size 5M;

 You can now start your server by executing: